n0t0/Robot-Project-/README.md

+BRF~Best Robot Forever

-This is a friendly robot that advices us based on our actions.
+This is a friendly robo  advicing users based on their actions.